cp-algorithms/cp-algorithms/src/algebra/sieve-of-eratosthenes.md

 However, such approach, which is called **“a bit-level compression”**, will complicate the operations with these bits.
 Any bit’s reading or recording will look like a few arithmetic operations ultimately slowing down the algorithm.

-Thus, this approach is justified provided $n$ is so big that we cannot allocate $n$ bytes of the memory any more.
+Thus, this approach is justified provided $n$ is so big that we cannot allocate $n$ bytes of the memory anymore.
 In this case we will trade saving memory ($8$ times less) with significant slowing down of the algorithm.

 After all, it’s worth mentioning the data structures that automatically do a bit-level compression, such as vector<bool\> and bitset<\>, have been already implemented in C++ language.